 While stocks provide a modest contribution to a portfolio’s income objective, their utilization in a portfolio is primarily for growth.
 Stock values fluctuate with the growth and decline of the economy, the success or failure of the particular business represented, and changes in investor psychology.
 However, reflecting the growth in the U.S. economy, their long-term trend has been upward providing investors with growth and inflation protection.

 With the intent of reducing risk, diversification within each asset class is also important.
 The bonds should be of varying maturities and represent a variety of industries.
 The stock portion of the portfolio should be diversified, not by following a mechanical formula but by analytical selection of those companies and industries most likely to prosper.

 Not only does proper diversification reduce risk, it also increases the probability, through the law of large numbers, of better returns.
 In any portfolio, all stocks do not rise or fall equally in a given period.
 Returns are often concentrated in a few issues which significantly outperform the rest of the portfolio.
-Since the winners are not known in advance, a diversified portfolio with its larger number of issues is more likely to have these winners than a portfolio concentrated in a few stocks.
+Since the winners are not known in advance, a reasonably diversified portfolio is more likely to have these winners than a portfolio concentrated in a few stocks.

 Diversification is best achieved as a by-product of developing a wide variety of ideas and expressing those ideas via securities in a portfolio.
 Viewed in this way, the adequacy of the diversification is dependent upon the breadth of knowledge and experience of the portfolio manager.
 In other words, experience counts.